CopperEgg/revealcloud-puppet/README.md

 Recent Changes
 ==

+1.0.5 Released on March 1, 2013
+  - updated the copperegg class to a parameterized class The default parameters are those declared in the params.pp manifest .
+    You may now override these defaults on a per-node basis.
+  -Usage examples
+    You can still declare the copperegg class in your node definition as before: include copperegg
+    To ovverride the defaults in your node definition: class{'copperegg': tags => 'tag1,tag2' }

 1.0.4 Released on February 13,2013
   - commented-out the enable command in init.pp
   - this was done to eliminate an interaction with our init script, which enables the service during install.